psychoinformatics-de/ipsy-docs/source/internal/data_center/kumo.rst

 * Ganglia's ``gmetad``

  - Polls ``gmetad`` instance on medusa.ovgu.de for use on web front-end.
-No ports exposed on Kumo.
+No ports are exposed on Kumo.

 To support user logins, kumo copies the users (with 1000 <= UID <= 9999) from Medusa every 5 minutes.